 What if I have to use certain words and can't paraphrase or find a different word?

-Sometimes unique terms or phrases may not have an adequate word with a similar meaning, or maybe a similar word does not describe the true essence of what is meant to be expressed.
+Unique Words or Concepts.
+Sometimes a unique term or phrase may not have an adequate word with a similar meaning, or a similar word does not describe its true essence.
 This may also be the case when describing certain concepts.
 When this happens, reusing an exact term may be needed.
 When it does, be sure to attribute or provide a citation to show the term's origin.

-For example, 'synchronicity' is a concept labeled by Swiss psychoanalyst Carl Jung in which he describes physical and psychological occurrences that happen without obvious meanings, yet may seem loosely connected (Jung 1973).
-If a student wants to discuss Jung's concept in an assignment, she may need to use the word 'synchronicity' to identify the concept.
-She then needs to accurately summarize or paraphrase Jung's idea as it fits with the points she wants to make in her assignment, and to cite the source.
+For example, 'synchronicity' is a concept labeled by Swiss psychoanalyst Carl Jung in which he describes physical and psychological occurrences that happen without obvious meanings, yet may seem loosely connected (Jung, 1973).
+If a student wants to discuss the spiritual and unconscious aspects of the concept, they may want to use its exact word instead of using a term that does not adequately capture its essence.
+The student will then need to accurately summarize or paraphrase Jung's idea as it fits with the points they want to make, and also to cite the source.

 Source: Jung, C. G. (1973).
 Synchronicity: An acausal connecting principle.
 From The Collected Works of C. G. Jung, Volume 8, Bolligen Series XX.
 Princeton: Princeton University Press. https://ia801602.us.archive.org/2/items/223463118SYNCHRONICITYAnAcausalConnectingPrincipleJung/223463118-SYNCHRONICITY-An-Acausal-Connecting-Principle-Jung.pdf